A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Introduction

 An example of $\Delta$-like variables was introduced in Ref.~\cite{Capdevila:2016ivx}.
 Belle reported a first attempt to measure $\Delta$-type observables in $B\to K^* \ell^+ \ell^-$ using a 0.7 ab$^{-1}$ data sample~\cite{Belle:2016fev}.
 The $\Delta$-observables appear ideally suited for Belle~II (which has comparable sensitivities for di-electrons and di-muons) with the large data sets expected in the next decade~\cite{B2TIPbook}.

 Here we introduce a new Monte Carlo generator to enable further searches for BSM contributions in $B\to K^* \ell^+ \ell^-$.
-As an example of the utility of this MC tool, we apply it to generate a number of BSM scenarios and then carry out four-dimensional unbinned maximum likelihood fits to future $B\to K^* e^+ e^-$ and $B\to K^* \mu^+\mu^-$ Belle II datasets and estimate the sensitivity to lepton flavor violating contributions to the coefficient $C_9$.
+As an example of the utility of this MC tool, we apply it to generate a number of BSM scenarios and then carry out four-dimensional unbinned maximum likelihood fits to future $B\to K^* e^+ e^-$ and $B\to K^* \mu^+\mu^-$ Belle II datasets and estimate the statistical sensitivity to lepton flavor violating contributions to the coefficient $C_9$.
 A proposal to perform unbinned fits to angular distributions of dimuon and dielectron $B\to K^* \ell^+ \ell^-$ modes in LHCb datasets was given in \cite{MauriLFV:2018vbg}.
-However, in contrast to \cite{MauriLFV:2018vbg}, we develop MC simulation tools for experimenters to directly access Wilson coefficients.
+However, in contrast to \cite{MauriLFV:2018vbg}, we have developed a MC simulation generator to be used by experimenters to directly explore the effects of BSM Wilson coefficients when large $B\to K^* \ell^- \ell^+$ data samples are available.
+This tool allows for straightforward determinations of acceptance and efficiency corrections in BSM scenarios.
+In particular, using our BSM MC generator, the variations of selection efficiencies and acceptance effects with respect to the underlying physics model can be directly accessed.